RipcordSoftware/libjsapi/README.md

 ```

 If building is slow on your system then you can speed it up by stripping the debugging information from the mozjs library by running `./strip_mozjs.sh`.

+The [wiki](https://github.com/RipcordSoftware/libjsapi/wiki) contains details on building on different systems.